 Validate that the Element is displayed with the predefined name.

 Validate the Default value of the button (Enable/Disable property).

-Validate when the button is pressed, is trigger the necessary event.
+Validate that when the button is pressed, it triggers the necessary event.

 Make sure that all buttons are similar in size, shape, and size.

 Esc should active the “Cancel” button (if available in the form).